ucbepic/data-agent-benchmark-study/CATEGORIES.md

 ---

-## 4) Orchestrated Pipelines (loops, conditionals, fan-out/fan-in) at scale
+## 4) Production-Grade Control Flow

 **What it covers**
-Multi-step workflows that require iteration, branching, retries, chunking, parallelization, and robust error handling; often across large datasets.
+Multi-step workflows that require iteration, branching, retries, chunking, parallelization, checkpointing, and robust error handling—often across large datasets.

 **Why it’s hard for LLMs**
-- Requires **planning + execution** beyond a single query; pure prompting is insufficient.
+- Requires **planning plus execution** beyond a single query; prompting alone is insufficient.
-- Idempotency, checkpointing, and partial failure recovery must be explicit.
+- Idempotency and partial-failure recovery must be explicit and testable.
-- Memory and context windows are irrelevant; compute must be pushed to the right engines.
+- Memory/context windows are irrelevant; compute must be pushed to the right engines.

 **Representative prompts**
 1. “Find the top 100 customers by product usage in the past three months, fetch all of their support tickets, score the ticket sentiment, and return the customers at highest churn risk.”